 About the project

-This project is social art at scale.
-A space for so many to express their creative voice and be heard beyond physical boundaries.
-The mirrorbox journey is determined by the locations that matter to them.
-They are the project’s co-creators.
+This is social art at scale — a space for many to express their creative voices and be heard beyond physical boundaries.

 About the artist